ankitects/anki-manual/src/importing.md

 are newer than your local copy, the notes will be updated with the contents of the file.

-This updating process is not possible if the notetype is changed (eg if either you or the deck author do things like add an extra field to the notetype).
+This updating process is not possible if the notetype is changed (e.g if either you or the deck author do things like add an extra field to the notetype).
 You will still be able to import any missing notes from the file, but notes you have imported previously will not be updated if the deck author